MarellaDharanesh/PCA-Matrix-Addition-With-Unified-Memory/README.md

 Execute the program and run the terminal .
 Check the performance using nvprof.
 ## Program :
 ```
-Developed By : MARELLA DHARANESH
+Developed By : Marella Dharanesh
 Register no. : 212222240062
 ```
 ```